Rock and Roll Music (song): Personnel

+Charts

 The Beach Boys version

-The Beach Boys' version includes the use of backing vocals which repeat the phrase "Rock, roll, rockin' and roll".
+The Beach Boys' version includes the use of backing vocals which repeat the phrase "Rock, roll, rockin' and rollin’.”
 There is a difference between the LP version and the single version in that the single version has more synthesizer.
 Their version reached No. 5 on the US chart and No. 11 in Canada during the summer of 1976.